-Our doctors are specialists in general paediatrics, paediatric neurology and clinical/metabolic genetics.
+Our doctors are specialists in general paediatrics, paediatric neurology, paediatric cardiology, sleep disorders, respiratory issues, allergies, and clinical/metabolic genetics.

 Dr Alexandra (Alex) Johnson is a Paediatric Neurologist working in both the public and private sectors in Sydney, Australia.
-She has positions at Sydney Children’s Hospital (Randwick) and Royal North Shore Hospital, and consults privately in St Leonards (Paediatrics North) and Bondi Junction (The Children’s Clinic).
-Alex reports paediatric EEGs privately through Northern Neurophysiology at North Shore Private Hospital.
-She also loves spending time with her husband and two children, who are trying to help her become an expert in Minecraft, Star Wars, and Transformers.
+She has positions at Sydney Children’s Hospital (Randwick) and Royal North Shore Hospital, and reports paediatric EEGs privately through Northern Neurophysiology at North Shore Private Hospital.

-Denise is a Paediatric Neurologist, working at Sydney Children's Hospital (Randwick) and Liverpool Hospital whilst also completing her Masters through the University of New South Wales.
+Dr Denise Chan is a Paediatric Neurologist who holds positions at Sydney Children's Hospital (Randwick) and Liverpool Hospital.

-Denise brings her expertise in epilepsy, neuroimaging and tuberous sclerosis, and has extensive experience in general paediatric neurology including the management of headache, tic disorders and developmental disorders.
-She has contributed to teaching and research in her previous appointments at Sydney Children's Hospital (Randwick) and Children's Hospital at Westmead.
-Denise has recently undertaken further training overseas in neurophysiology (EEG) in infants.
+Denise brings to the Practice her expertise in epilepsy, neuroimaging and tuberous sclerosis, and has extensive experience in general paediatric neurology including the management of headache, tic disorders and developmental disorders.
+She has contributed to teaching and research in her previous appointments at Sydney Children's Hospital (Randwick) and Children's Hospital at Westmead, and recently undertook overseas training in neurophysiology (EEG) in infants.

 Denise works in partnership with families, bringing excellent organisational and communication skills.
 She understands the complexities of managing and investigating neurological diseases in children and infants, and is very supportive of families whilst walking this road.

 When not at work, Denise plays a mean bass guitar!

 Please note that Denise does not speak Cantonese or Mandarin.